vgarc018/cs100hw4/READMEdraft_2.md

 where `mytok` is the name of the tokenizer and `str` is the sequence of characters that we want to parse.

 However, the way this tokenizer is parsing isn't particularly useful.
-By default, this tokenizer will not output white space and non-letter/number characters.
-But we can control this by defining something which is known as the *delimiter.*
+But we can control how the boost tokenizer parses by defining something which is known as the *delimiter.*

 ##So what's a delimiter and why is it useful?
-A delimiter is a set of one or more characters that separate text and a tokenizer looks at these delimiters so that it can tell where to separate the tokens.
+A delimiter is a set of one or more characters that separate text, and a tokenizer looks at these delimiters so that it can tell where to separate the tokens.
+So for the previous tokenizer example, we can say that the delimiter contains white space and all non-letter/number characters.

 So let's work with this string:
 ```